 If it is a real business, there will be a way to contact the company.
 There should be an email address, contact form, or phone number at the very least.
 If the website you visit doesn’t have any way for you to contact someone who is affiliated with the company, watch out.
 Many fraudulent sites won’t list any contact information at all because they don’t want you to be able to find them after they’ve ripped you off.
 If something about the company seems suspicious to you and they do have contact info listed, go ahead and try to contact them.
 If you can’t reach anyone or no one ever responds to your email, you might need to stay away.

 Many shady sites will have a long, drawn-out testimonial complete with pictures of fancy houses and cars.
 The testimonial will likely be the life story of someone who was poor but became rich by getting involved in the “wonderful money-making opportunity.”
 The odd thing is, the webpage never really tells you what the money-making opportunity is or what you have to do to make these millions.
 When you get to the bottom of the page, you’ll probably find a form where you can put in your credit card information to get the details you want.
-If you pay, you either won’t get anything, or the information you do get will be something you could have found yourself that you in no way can make millions of dollars doing or even anywhere close to that amount.
+If you pay, you either won’t get anything or you’ll find that you’ve just registered yourself for some shady get rich quick biz opp “system.”

 Did you get an email about a work at home job?

-Don’t respond unless you know that you contacted that company first.
-Companies offering real work at home will never contact you unless you made the first contact.
+Don’t respond unless you know that you contacted that company first, or if you are 100 percent sure it’s a reputable company that found your resume on an online job board.
+Companies offering real work at home will never contact you unless you made the first contact or you posted your resume publicly at an online job board.

 - IMReport Card